3den/angular-on-rails/README.md

-# angularjs-rails
+# angular-on-rails

-angularjs-rails wraps the [Angular.js](http://angularjs.org) library for use in Rails 3.1 and above.
+angular-on-rails wraps the [Angular.js](http://angularjs.org) library for use in Rails 3.1 and above.
 Assets will minify automatically during production.

 ## Usage

 Add the following to your gemfile:

-    gem 'angularjs-rails'
+    gem 'angular-on-rails'

 Add the following directive to your Javascript manifest file (application.js):